Federal Agency for Child and Youth Protection in the Media: Criticism

-The counter-argument states that the advertising ban on indexed works is not the aim of the decision to index, but its legal consequence.
-The BPjM sees it as its responsibility to use the decision to index works harmful to young people in order to raise awareness that there is content which is unsuitable and damaging for minors.
-This should consequently encourage public debate about the depiction of violence in the media or about other matters of concern.
+One counter-argument states that the advertising ban on indexed works is not the aim of the decision to index, but its legal consequence.
+According to the BzKJ, the agency's indexing decisions serve to inform the public about content it considers unsuitable for minors and to encourage debate about media content affecting young people.
 In practice this debate seldom takes place.
 One reason for this is the legal uncertainty as to whether a critical discussion of an indexed work is legally permissible or whether it infringes the advertising ban.
 This can be traced back to the differing positions of various public prosecutor's offices and a clarification of the legal position by law enforcement agencies would consequently be helpful.

-The critique that the BPjM is an organisation unique to Germany ignores the fact that other western countries also have laws and mechanisms, albeit different in scope and practice, to prevent, for example, the sale of pornography to minors, Holocaust denial or racist literature and hate speech.
+The BzKJ is not a unique organization in its purpose; other western countries also have laws and mechanisms, albeit different in scope and practice, to prevent, for example, the sale of pornography to minors, Holocaust denial or racist literature and hate speech.

-The nature of the BPjMs judgements has altered over the decades and been modified in accordance with changing public opinion.
+The nature of the BzKJs judgements has altered over the decades and been modified in accordance with changing public opinion.
 Decisions to index from the 1950s and 1960s, and indeed those from the early days of computer and video games, are unlikely to be made today.
 Regardless, many of these decisions are still in effect today.
-Consequently, the time period of 25 years that media is retained on the index is of high controversy.
+Consequently, the time period of 25 years that media is retained on the index remains controversial.

 In recent times, it has become more prevalent for digital games on PC to use license keys, while an online activation has to be undertaken to use the license.
 Many publishers deem it necessary to restrict activation out of Germany for certain games.
 This leaves German adults without the option to import said games, while consoles do not have those kind of restrictions.
 So far, importing console games has not led to an incrimination of any publisher.
-While indexing keeps a larger portion of the German population (especially parents) in ignorance over indexed media, due to the Internet, it is easier than ever for minors to inform themselves about new media which might be indexed in Germany and thus be of more interest to them.
-The indexing process is thus often labelled as outdated, useless for parents and society as a whole.
-Since it seems to only just provide a thin veil of false security for youth protection, it leads to a disproportionate factual restriction of adults' freedom of information.
+While indexing keeps a larger portion of the German population in ignorance over indexed media, due to the Internet, it is easier than ever for minors to inform themselves about new media which might be indexed in Germany and thus be of more interest to them.